liangjiandeng/HSRnet/README.md

 The proposed network is trained on Python 3.7.4 with Tensorflow 1.14.0 + cuda10.0 + cudnn 7.6.5

 ### demo.
-HSRnet.py: The training and testing code models(cave): The model trained with CAVE data models(harvard): The model trained with Harvard data
+HSRnet.py: The training and testing code;

+models(cave): The model trained with CAVE data;

+models(harvard): The model trained with Harvard data;

 ### two test datasets.
 test_cave_demo.mat : One testing image from CAVE dataset